Multimedia: Multimedia engineering

-Multimedia is also allowing major car manufactures, such as Ford, and General Motors, to expand the design, and safety standards of their cars.
-By using a game engine and virtual reality glasses, these companies are able to test the safety features, and the design of the car, before a prototype is even made.
-Building a car virtually reduces the time it takes to produce new vehicles, cutting down on the time needed to test designs, and allowing the designers to make changes in real time.
-It also reduces expenses, since with a virtual car making real world prototypes is no longer needed.
+Multimedia is also allowing major car manufacturers, such as Ford and General Motors, to expand the design and safety standards of their cars.
+By using a game engine and virtual reality glasses, these companies are able to test the safety features and the design of the car before a prototype is even made.
+Building a car virtually reduces the time it takes to produce new vehicles, cutting down on the time needed to test designs and allowing the designers to make changes in real time.
+It also reduces expenses since, with a virtual car, making real-world prototypes is no longer needed.